Our Technical Services team’s irrigation experts dive into this oft-overlooked aspect of horticultural production.

 MJG — Excellent.
 Guys we’re coming up to the end of this presentation.
 I feel like this has been a great use of everyone’s time, talking about something that maybe not as much emphasis is put on as light selection or genetic selection, or some of these things growers are very focused on when they’re planting a crop, but just as important obviously.
 Putting a bow on this whole presentation, how can you avoid drought stress in the greenhouse?

-SD — Yeah.
-So avoiding drought stress in the greenhouse, it’s starts from the pre-planning, it starts from when you’re getting ready to construct your building.
+SD — Avoiding drought stress in the greenhouse, it’s starts from the pre-planning, it starts from when you’re getting ready to construct your building.
 And what you have to do at that point is you got to choose the right partners because you want someone that’s not only going to understand irrigation and drought stress, but you want a partner who can kind of give you the whole holistic picture, connect the dots, connect things to your growing media, your growing style, your crop, et cetera, et cetera, et cetera.
-And ideally someone who is going to be there when they hand you keys.
-And this is selfishly the plug for Hawthorne, because that’s exactly what we do.
+Ideally someone who is going to be there when they hand you keys and this is selfishly the plug for Hawthorne, because that’s exactly what we do.
 We have a team that myself and Matthew and Marisol are a part of, that’s made up of horticulturists, mechanical engineers, lighting and electrical engineers, as well as design and technical support that really brings all those dots together.
 Whether it’s a greenhouse indoor or outdoor application, we’re here to assist growers to get the maximum yield and the best possible crop that they can.

 MC — Really well sums it up Shaye.
 And I would just like to add to that is that throughout the whole design process and project process, we’re here before and we’re here after.
 And even if we don’t have a solution for everything, we’re here to make sure that it will integrate with anything else you choose and that everything will work in unison.